whitneyburton/portfolios/students/1508/shannon-paige/20151002-shannon-paige-m1.markdown

 I also got a shoutout during the Collaboration Games exercise for being someone that inspires others.
 I believe they called me a pit bull when it came to gathering knowledge (that simile stuck with me...)

+I also had a MrSpec whale and a Matz posse logo designed (for free!)

 ### Playing a Part

 During the first couple of weeks I posted motivational messages on the private 1508 message board, until I heard it wasn't as appreciated as I hoped it would be.
 I've also tried to always be available to help my fellow 1508 students when they needed help on their projects.